Stunt performer: Overview

-A stunt performer typically performs stunts intended for use in a film or dramatized television.
-Stunts seen in films and television include car crashes, falls from great height, drags (for example, behind a horse), and explosions.
+A stunt performer is an actor skilled in both choreographing and safely presenting actions on-screen that appear to be dangerous, risky, or even deadly.
+Stunts frequently performed include car crashes, falls from great height, drags (for example, behind a horse), and the consequences of explosions.

 There is an inherent risk in the performance of all stunt work.
 There is maximum risk when the stunts are performed in front of a live audience.
 In filmed performances, visible safety mechanisms can be removed by editing.
 In live performances the audience can see more clearly if the performer is genuinely doing what they claim or appear to do.
 To reduce the risk of injury or death, most often stunts are choreographed or mechanically rigged so that, while they look dangerous, safety mechanisms are built into the performance.
 Despite their well-choreographed appearance, stunts are still very dangerous and physically testing exercises.

 From its inception as a professional skill in the early 1900s to the 1960s, stunts were most often performed by professionals who had trained in that discipline prior to entering the movie industry.
 Current film and television stunt performers must be trained in a variety of disciplines, including martial arts and stage combat, and must be a certified trained member of a professional stunt performers organisation first in order to obtain the necessary insurance to perform on the stage or screen.
 This allows them to better break down and plan an action sequence, physically prepare themselves, and incorporate both the safety and risk factors in their performances.
 However, even when executed perfectly, there is still strain and performing stunts often results in unplanned injury to the body.

 Daredevils are distinct from stunt performers and stunt doubles; their performance is of the stunt itself, without the context of a film or television show.
 Daredevils often perform for an audience.
 Live stunt performers include escape artists, sword swallowers, glass walkers, fire eaters, trapeze artists, and many other sideshow and circus arts.
 They also include motorcycle display teams and the once popular Wall of Death.
 The Jackass films and television series are well-known and prominent recorded examples of the act in modern cinematography.

-Some people act as both stunt performers and daredevils at various parts of their career.
-Examples include Buster Keaton, Harry Houdini, Hong Kong action film stars Jackie Chan, Sammo Hung, Yuen Biao, and Moon Lee, Indian film actors Jayan, Akshay Kumar, Tiger Shroff, and Pawan Kalyan, Thai actor Tony Jaa, and Indonesian film actor Iko Uwais.
+Some people act as both stunt performers and daredevils at various parts of their careers.
+Examples include Buster Keaton and Harry Houdini; Hong Kong action film stars Jackie Chan, Sammo Hung, Yuen Biao, Michelle Yeoh and Moon Lee; Indian film actors Jayan, Akshay Kumar, Tiger Shroff and Pawan Kalyan; Thai actor Tony Jaa; and Indonesian film actor Iko Uwais.